StainDiffuser: MultiTask Dual Diffusion Model for Virtual Staining: Abstract

 \section{Abstract}

-Hematoxylin and Eosin (H\&E) staining is the most commonly used for disease diagnosis and tumor recurrence tracking.
-Hematoxylin excels at highlighting nuclei, whereas eosin stains the cytoplasm.
-However, H\&E stain lacks details for differentiating different types of cells relevant to identifying the grade of the disease or response to specific treatment variations.
-Pathologists require special immunohistochemical (IHC) stains that highlight different cell types.
-These stains help in accurately identifying different regions of disease growth and their interactions with the cell's microenvironment.
-The advent of deep learning models has made Image-to-Image (I2I) translation a key research area, reducing the need for expensive physical staining processes.
-Pix2Pix and CycleGAN are still the most commonly used methods for virtual staining applications.
-However, both suffer from hallucinations or staining irregularities when H\&E stain has less discriminate information about the underlying cells IHC needs to highlight (e.g.,CD3 lymphocytes).
-Diffusion models are currently the state-of-the-art models for image generation and conditional generation tasks.
-However, they require extensive and diverse datasets (millions of samples) to converge, which is less feasible for virtual staining applications.
-Inspired by the success of multitask deep learning models for limited dataset size, we propose \name, a novel multitask dual diffusion architecture for virtual staining that converges under a limited training budget. \name trains two diffusion processes simultaneously: (a) generation of cell-specific IHC stain from H\&E and (b) H\&E-based cell segmentation using coarse segmentation only during training.
-Our results show that \name produces high-quality results for easier (CK8/18,epithelial marker) and difficult stains(CD3, Lymphocytes).
+Hematoxylin and Eosin (H\&E) staining is widely regarded as the standard in pathology for diagnosing diseases and tracking tumor recurrence.
+While H\&E staining shows tissue structures, it lacks the ability to reveal specific proteins that are associated with disease severity and treatment response.
+Immunohistochemical (IHC) stains use antibodies to highlight the expression of these proteins on their respective cell types, improving diagnostic accuracy, and assisting with drug selection for treatment.
+Despite their value, IHC stains require additional time and resources, limiting their utilization in some clinical settings.
+Recent advances in deep learning have positioned Image-to-Image (I2I) translation as a computational, cost-effective alternative for IHC.
+I2I generates high-fidelity stain transformations digitally, potentially replacing manual staining in IHC.
+Diffusion models, the current state-of-the-art in image generation and conditional tasks, are particularly well-suited for virtual IHC due to their ability to produce high-quality images and resilience to mode collapse.
+However, these models require extensive and diverse datasets (often millions of samples) to achieve a robust performance, a challenge in virtual staining applications where only thousands of samples are typically available.
+Inspired by the success of multitask deep learning models in scenarios with limited data, we introduce \name, a novel multitask diffusion architecture tailored to virtual staining that achieves convergence with smaller datasets. \name simultaneously trains two diffusion processes: (a) generating cell-specific IHC stains from H\&E images and (b) performing H\&E-based cell segmentation, utilizing coarse segmentation labels exclusively during training.
+Our results demonstrate that \name produces high-quality virtual staining results for two markers, CK8/18 (epithelial cell marker) and CD3 (T-lymphocyte marker), out-performing more than twenty I2I baselines. \href{To be Released on Acceptance}{ All codes and associated trained models will be publicly released via github upon acceptance.}